Quirkiest Museums in Penang to Visit on Your Next Trip!

 Also read: Penang 3 Days Itinerary

-weird museums penangMy life is topsy turvy!
+weird museums penangMy life is topsy-turvy!

 Click and have fun as you falsify the image of you being upside down, thus the name.
-The staff is very friendly and guides you around the museum while assisting you to strike the right poses.
+The staff is amiable and guides you around the museum while assisting you to strike the right poses.
 Don’t forget to check out every room and corner, click against the flight of steps and head upstairs to an inclining floor which gives you a different dimension to walking.

-Tip: Go home and edit your pictures a little.
+TripZilla tip: Go home and edit your pictures a little.
 Make sure you post them upside down.

 Oops!
 I’ve got flush water above me…